outdreamer/build-a-cure/docs/tasks/deriving_neural_network.md

 	- to connect the default structure (one degree of difference to data points) of 'adjacent point connections' and the solution of 'regression':
 		- the default structure on a graph of data points is 'connections between adjacent points'
 			- apply core functions like 'compare'
-				- to implement 'compare', its necessary to standardize comparisons of these connecting lines between adjacent points, you would align them vertically or horizontally
+				- to implement 'compare', its necessary to standardize comparisons of these connecting lines between adjacent points, you would 'align' them vertically or horizontally
-				- once they are aligned vertically, there would be a clear trend connecting the common area crossed by the lines
+				- once they are aligned vertically, there would be a clear trend connecting the 'common' area crossed by the lines
-				- the concept of 'average' would be derived by finding the most common points across all the adjacent-point connecting lines
+				- the concept of 'average' would be derived by finding the most 'common' points across all the adjacent-point connecting lines
 		- this gives a 'standard' solution of a constant-sloped line to predict data points
 			- this standard solution is sub-optimal when the variation about the average is high, where the average represented by the regression line will be highly inaccurate for most values